Ethodeus/pick-em-drinks-project/README.md

 ## How It's Made:

-This was my first attempt working with APIs, decided to add some styling and interaction to the cards that were created through the API request by populating divs located inside a this basic carousel I found on [swiper.js](https://swiperjs.com/).
+This was my first attempt working with APIs.
+I decided to add some styling and interaction to the cards that were created through the API request by populating divs located inside of this basic carousel I found on [swiper.js](https://swiperjs.com/).